 Public Law/Human Rights

-Sarah appears regularly on behalf of claimants (including individuals and commercial organisations), local authorities, the Secretary of State and regulators in the Administrative Court.
+Sarah appears regularly on behalf of claimants (including individuals and commercial organisations), local authorities, the Secretary of State and regulators.
 She has particular expertise in claims under the Human Rights Act 1998 and under the Equality Act 2010.

-Sarah is currently instructed as junior counsel to the EHRC in its section 20 investigation into complaints of antisemitism in the Labour Party.
-She is instructed as counsel to the Investigatory Powers Tribunal in Wilson v.
-Commissioner for Police of the Metropolis (claim under the Human Rights Act 1998 concerning a sexual relationship conducted by a police officer whilst undercover), and as junior counsel in the Third Direction case (the lawfulness of the participation of MI5 agents in criminal activity).
+Current work includes acting as junior counsel to the EHRC in its investigation into complaints of antisemitism in the Labour Party, and as counsel to the Investigatory Powers Tribunal in Wilson v.
+Commissioner for Police of the Metropolis (a claim under the Human Rights Act 1998 concerning a sexual relationship conducted by a police officer whilst undercover).

 Recent cases include: